igorescobar/line-server/README.md

 ## Explored possibilities

 ### Database implementation
 Probably fastest solution would be to create a model on a database where I could just insert each line of the file to a `table` and I could instantly have a relation between `line -> content`.
 Adding a index to the file, line column would allow me to to instant searches inside of a file regardless the amount of lines that I would need.
 I didn't used this because then it would be too obvious and it you woudn't have much code to review.
+The only problem I see with this solution is in case we achieve a super higher level of concurrency we could hit `active connection` limitations on this database.
+Use something like `DynamoDB` could also be an alternative to solve this.

 ### In-memory implementation
-Working with memory is always faster but this is a very limited resource.
+Working with memory is always faster but as always a very limited resource.
 It would allow me to work only with a very limited amount of files and the size of those files would also be very limited since a a file of 1GB would occupy way more than its fisical size after serialized and dumped into the applicatin memory.

-## Overall effort (timewise)

 ## How to build it
 ```sh